Creepy Video Shows ‘Normal’ Looking Dayton Shooter Connor Betts In Bar Less Than Hour Before He Opened Fire

 A security camera video obtained by CNN sheds new light on the activities of the Dayton, Ohio, mass shooter, 24-year-old Connor Betts, in the hour before he opened fire on a crowded sidewalk outside a bar in the city’s busy nightlife district.
-In the video Betts, clad in t-shirt and short pants with no sign of the body armor he would later wear as he killed nine people, including his own sister, in less than 30 seconds, is seen standing around in bar just a short walk from where he would later commit the mass shooting.
+In the video, Betts is clad in a T-shirt and short pants with no sign of the body armor he would later wear as he killed nine people, including his own sister, in less than 30 seconds.
+He is seen standing around in a bar just a short walk from where he would later commit the mass shooting.

 The video from a Dayton bar named Blind Bob’s — moments away from the Ned Peppers bar where Betts was gunned down and slain by police, as The Inquisitr reported — shows Betts with his sister, Megan Betts, and a man identified as Betts’ “best friend,” 24-year-old Charles “Chace” Beard.